bsbierski/Dyn-HTE/README.md

 ## Publication/Citation
 The theory background for Dyn-HTE and various applications are provided in the following two publications:

-[1] Ruben Burkard, Benedikt Schneider, Björn Sbierski, *Dyn-HTE: High-temperature expansion of the dynamic Matsubara spin correlator*, arxiv 2025.YYYYY (2025)
+[1] Ruben Burkard, Benedikt Schneider, Björn Sbierski, *Dyn-HTE: High-temperature expansion of the dynamic Matsubara spin correlator*, arxiv 2025.XXXXX (in preparation)

-[2] Ruben Burkard, Benedikt Schneider, Björn Sbierski, *Dynamic correlations of frustrated quantum spins from high-temperature expansion*, arxiv 2025.XXXXX (2025)
+[2] Ruben Burkard, Benedikt Schneider, Björn Sbierski, *Dynamic correlations of frustrated quantum spins from high-temperature expansion*, arxiv 2505.14571 (2025)

 If Dyn-HTE benefits your research, please acknowledge it by citing these references.